titon/framework/docs/en/packages/common/traits.md

 $foo->get('key'); // 123
 ```

-The trait also supports a dot-notated key in all its mutator methods.
+The trait also supports a dot-notated key in all its key based methods.

 ```hack
 $foo->set('parent.child', 456);